Plywoodpirate/website/Readme.md

 ## Features

-This project will help you to start your website project very quick.
+This project will help you to start your website project very quickly.

 It will provide you with a full development environment: